Kollur Mookmabika – Murudeshwar Two Days Temple Trip

 The Temple is also famous for its Bappanadu Dolu, a large drum featured at the entrance of the temple.
 The beating of the drums during the annual festival of the temple is an important factor of celebration.
 Bappanadu Dolu is well known for its beating all over Karnataka.
 A Yakshagana, “Bappanadu Kshethra Mahatme”, frequently staged by the local troupes for the last 40 years, features Bappa Beary and the story of the temple that he helped build.

 Malpe Beach: Malpe is a natural port in the Udupi District in Karnataka; India.
-On the top of the list of exquisite unexplored beaches in India is the Malpe beach.
+On the top of the list of exquisite unexplored beaches in India is Malpe beach.
 It is an important port and a major fishing harbour on the Karnataka coast.
 The town of Malpe is associated largely with settlements of the Mogaveera fisherman community.
 Malpe is a hub of Mogaveera, Billava and the Muslim population.

 Malpe Beach is situated at the mouth of the Udyavara River, a small river that is commonly referred to as the Malpe River by the locals.
-The pristine white sand, pleasant weather, and the delectable food shacks here and the sea walk make Malpe Beach an ideal spot for a quick escape.
+The pristine white sand, pleasant weather, the delectable food shacks here and the sea walk make Malpe Beach an ideal spot for a quick escape.
 Besides, the beach offers a variety of adventure and water sports to indulge in.
 One can choose from some water sports activities like Jet Ski, banana rides, speed boat rides, water scooter rides, surfing, and speed boat cruises.
 The latest addition to the beach by the authorities is the free Wi-Fi facilities that are available 24 x 7!

-Murudeshwar Temple and beach: Located around the groovy coastlines of the Arabian Sea lies the city of Murudeshwar, which is famous for its Murudeshwar Temple and Beach.
+Murudeshwar Temple and Beach: Located around the groovy coastlines of the Arabian Sea lies the city of Murudeshwar, which is famous for its Murudeshwar Temple and Beach.
 The Murudeshwar Temple in Karnataka is one of the most significant Shiva Temples in India.
-The magnificent shrine in the city is dedicated to Lord Shiva and the temple is famous for its second highest statue of Lord Shiva in the world, which is 123 feet long.
+The magnificent shrine in the city is dedicated to Lord Shiva and the temple is famous for its second-highest statue of Lord Shiva in the world, which is 123 feet long.
 The statue is built in a way that it gets sunlight directly and appears sparkly almost all the time.
-The temple is built on Kanduka Hill, which is also surrounded by the Arabian Sea from the 3 other side.
+The temple is built on Kanduka Hill, which is also surrounded by the Arabian Sea from the 3 other sides.
 Not only the statue but also the temple flaunts its 20-storied Gopura, which is 249 feet tall and is called the Raja Gopura.

 Murudeshwar is also known for its beautiful beaches on the coast of the Arabian Sea.
 Murudeshwar Beach is situated very close to Murudeshwar Temple just beside Kanduka Hill where the temple is based.
 The splendid view of the beaches, fishing, sunbathing, and hills together completes the serene beauty of the beach.
 The coastal sides of the Western Ghats, the gentle breeze from the Arabian seas and the sound of waves together compile the prettiness of the Beach.